Kelvedon Hall: Henry Channon

 Henry Channon, generally known as "Chips", was an American-born anglophile who took up residence in England in 1918.
 Possessed of a substantial inherited fortune of his own, Channon became richer still when he married an heiress, Honor Guinness, daughter of Rupert Guinness, 2nd Earl of Iveagh in 1933.
 In 1935 he was elected Member of Parliament for the Essex constituency of Southend, a seat previously held by both his father-in-law and his mother-in-law.

 Channon's political life, in which he never rose above the rank of Parliamentary Private Secretary, was always an adjunct to his social life, at which he excelled.
-His diaries record his friendships, and affairs, with many of the royals, aristocrats and the merely wealthy who populated the London social scene in the decades prior to World War II and are filled with "accounts of London dinners, luncheons or balls, or long country-house weekend parties".
+His diaries record his friendships, and affairs, with many of the royals, aristocrats and the merely wealthy who populated the London social scene in the decades prior to and following World War II and are filled with "accounts of London dinners, luncheons or balls, or long country-house weekend parties".

 Channon's election as the MP for Southend led to a desire for a country house close to the constituency.
 Having viewed, and rejected, Bradwell Lodge near Maldon, Channon and his wife settled on Kelvedon, buying it in May 1937.
 Channon became very attached to the house, his diary entries frequently referring to its dream-like qualities; "Kelvedon is looking a dream of vernal lush beauty".
 He immediately engaged his friend, Gerald Wellesley, an architect and heir to the Dukedom of Wellington, to undertake renovations.
 Wellesley, working with his partner Trenwith Wells, made alterations to the house and improvements to the grounds.

 On Channon's death in 1958, the hall passed to his son Paul.
 It remains a private residence, and was occupied by Henry Channon, Chips's grandson, until his death in October 2021.
 It is not open to the public.

 Architecture and description

 Kelvedon is built to a U-plan, with a three-storey, seven-bay central block linked to two-storey pavilions at either side.
 The construction material is red brick.
 In addition to renovating the house, Channon commissioned enhancements to the setting of the house and to the wider estate.
-Wellesley and Wells built a double entrance lodge, the lodges connected by an archway, while a bathing house was constructed by W. W. Kellner, adjacent to a swimming pool.
-John Bettley, in his Essex volume of the Pevsner Buildings of England series, describes the unusual style of this pool pavilion as "Neo-Austrian-Baroque".
+Wellesley and Wells built a double entrance lodge, the lodges connected by an archway, while a swimming pool and bathing house were designed by William Kellner.
+James Bettley, in his Essex volume of the Pevsner Buildings of England series, describes the unusual style of this pool pavilion as "Neo-Austrian-Baroque".

 Internally, Bettley notes some good interiors in an Adamesque style from the 1780s, a ceiling mural by John Churchill dating from Channon's ownership, and redecoration carried out in the mid-1960s by David Hicks for Channon's son.
 Kelvedon Hall is a Grade I listed building.
 The lodges, the orangery and an attached wall, and the stable block are all listed Grade II.